Viktor An: Early career and the 2002 Winter Olympics

-faction and national team 'recommendation system'
+National team 'recommendation system'

 South Korea has produced many outstanding short track speed skaters and is highly competitive in selecting the national team.
 Their key method of selecting players is to automatically select the best players in advance according to the comprehensive podium rankings of the World Championships.
-However, there is a system that has disappeared after much controversy and factional strife.
+However, there is a system that has disappeared after much controversy and factional fight.
 It was the 'recommendation system'.

 South Korea's elite sports system was strictly a top-down relationship between leaders and athletes. and the factions were formed according to the leaders and the factions of the players were also determined by their universities and leaders.
 And the players was disadvantaged if he disobeyed the instructions from the factional leader.
 Viktor Ahn is one of these representative players.

 Ahn graduated from Korea National Sport University.
-His leaders were Kim Ki-hoon, a three-time Olympic champion, and Jeon Myung-kyu, former vice president of the Korea Skating Union who was also the head coach of the Korean short track speed skating team from 1987 to 2002.
-Ahn won the all of the junior world championship and continued to perform well in domestic competitions as a junior, but did not participate in the national team trials.
-However, head coach decided to put the 16 year old Ahn on the national team instead of an injured player.
+His leaders were Kim Ki-hoon, a three-time Olympic champion, and Jun Myung-kyu, former vice president of the Korea Skating Union who was also the head coach of the Korean short track speed skating team from 1987 to 2002.
+Ahn as a junior, consistently excelled in Korea's domestic competitions and captured the Overall title at the Junior World Championships.
+Though he initially didn't participate in the national team trial, he was subsequently recommended to join the 2002 national team as a substitute for an injured player.
+This recommendation came from Park Seong-in, the president of the Korea Skating Union, and Yoo Tae-wook, the federation's director.
+After observing Ahn's stellar performance at the Junior World Championships, head coach Jun Myung-kyu chose him for the Olympic team.
+In a bold move, Jun opted for the 16-year-old, who lacked international experience, to compete in the 1000 m individual event, a decision that faced opposition from the Korea Skating Union and others.
 The 2002 Olympics was his Senior international debut.
 In addition to Ahn, many athletes and leaders were recommended by the Korea Skating Union.
 They were Chae Ji-hoon, Chun Lee-kyung, Kim So-hee, Choi Min-kyung Ko Gi-hyun, Lee Ho-suk, and Choi Eun-kyung, and also included were Kim Dong-sung and Kim Sun-tae, who were injured and failed to participate in the national team trials.

-2005 Winter Universiade
+This referral system was used to discover talented players and give opportunities to injured players.
+However, there were players who were alienated, which led to conflict.
+In 2006, the recommendation system for selection of representative players of the Korea Skating Union disappeared from the national team trials as the conflict of factional fighting was exposed to the public.